skillpub/collaboration/README.md

 sudo python3 -m pip install skillpub
 ```

-Then create a folder where you will store shared scripts (we will imagen that we are building Virtual Assstant for NASA team and name this folder nasahelper, you choose your folder name)
+Then create a folder where you will store shared scripts (we will imagen that we are building *Virtual Assstant for NASA team* and name this folder *nasahelper*, you choose your folder name)

 ```
 mkdir nasahelper